 My PhD dissertation, Dockworkers of the World Unite: Transnational Class Formation and the New Labor Internationalism, examined the construction of ‘bottom-up’ labor internationalism by rank-and-file dockworker union activists affiliated to the International Dockworkers Council.
 The project was a global organizational ethnography employing a nested multi-level comparison of union coordination in response to recent labor disputes in Europe (Greece, Portugal, England) and Latin America (Chile, Colombia).
 Spanning four years, the research, conducted in forty cities in twenty countries, is comprised of over eighty in-depth interviews, as well as participant observation at a dozen international meetings of dockworker union activists, and analysis of union archival documents and media reporting of key disputes.
 The project has received generous funding from a number of different sources, including the the International Dissertation Research Fellowship of the Social Science Research Council.

-The first article to be published from my dissertation appeared in 2017 in the British Journal of Industrial Relations, while a second and third article are forthcoming in Latin American Politics and Society and Work, Employment and Society and Global Labour Journal, Labor History and New Labor Forum.
+The first article to be published from my dissertation appeared in 2017 in the British Journal of Industrial Relations, while a second and third article have been published in Latin American Politics and Society and Work, Employment and Society and Global Labour Journal, Labor History and New Labor Forum.
 These papers have been awarded the Labor and Employment Relations Association James.
 G. Scoville Best International/Comparative Industrial Relations Paper Award (2018) and the American Sociological Association Section on Labor and Labor Movements’ Distinguished Scholarly Article Award (2018).